Your gift will change the lives of refugee women, children, and youth displaced by violence, persecution, and human rights violations.

 Lily received her master’s degree in human rights studies from Columbia University and her bachelor’s degree in anthropology and women, gender, and sexuality studies from Washington University in St. Louis.

-Director of Institutional Giving
+Senior Director of Institutional Giving

-Nicole Jordania is the director of institutional giving at the Women’s Refugee Commission.
+Nicole Jordania is the senior director of institutional giving at the Women’s Refugee Commission.
 She leads the organization’s foundation, corporate, and government fundraising in support of its work to improve the lives and defend the rights of refugee and internally displaced women, children, and youth.

 Nicole has over 20 years’ experience in program development, grants management, and fundraising that bridges international development with both private and nonprofit sector management.
 In addition to fundraising development, she has designed and managed multi-million dollar assistance initiatives to strengthen women’s economic empowerment and to serve populations of youth, refugees, internally displaced persons, racial and ethnic minorities, seniors, and women and children.